Review – I Got Married to the Widow Next Door

 Hank is basically minding his own business in high school when Jolinda decides to use him to make her boyfriend jealous.
 Furthermore, she gets to humiliate Hank and she even gets in a dig at Hank’s dream girl, part-Andorian Bethany Reeves.

 The music is, of course, Herman’s Hermits’ I’m Henry the Eighth, I Am

 The story is Rated K.

 Oh, Jolinda is a nasty one.
 And this story gives her a comeuppance.
-However, by the end, Hank is humming the song and congratulating himself on how his life turned out, as opposed to hers.
+However, by the end, Hank is humming the song and congratulating himself on how his life turned out, versus hers.
 Because Jolinda is the epitome of the selfish, spoiled brat.
 Then she takes shortcuts and expects everyone else to fall in life.
 But life does not work quite like that.
-And adulthood and Starfleet are not impressed by Daddy’s connections.
+And Daddy’s connections do not impress either adulthood or Starfleet.
 I loved this nasty character, and should try to find another place for her.